computersarecool/dotfiles/README.md

 # dotfiles
-This is a set of files to configure a Ubuntu Linux machine how I like it
+This is a set of files to configure a Ubuntu Linux machine how I like it.

-It contains three things
+There are three parts to this repo:
 - A setup bash script which will install packages and get programs
 - Service files, to configure services on start
 - `.`files to configure the environment to how I like it

-### This installs
+### The setup file in this repo installs
 ##### via `apt-get install`
 - git
 - mosh